saroshhassan/Deepfake-Recognition/README.md

-# Deepfake-Recognition
+# Deepfake Recognition
 This project explores deepfake detection using CNN models trained on a subset of the Real and Synthetic Faces Dataset (Mendeley Data).
 It includes end-to-end preprocessing with feature extraction (Color Histogram, LBP, Edge Density), model tuning with Keras Tuner, and evaluation with recall-based early stopping.
 Visual analyses are also provided.

-# 🧠 Deepfake Detection using CNN and ResNet Architectures
+# Deepfake Detection using CNN and ResNet Architectures

 This repository presents a deep learning approach to **deepfake face detection**, combining **Convolutional Neural Networks (CNN)** and **ResNet-style architectures**.
 The models were trained on a subset of the *Comprehensive Deepfake Detection Dataset * from Mendeley Data.